vdye/git/README.md

 Downloading and Installing
 =========================================================

-If you're working in a monorepo and want to take advantage of the performance boots in `microsoft/git`, then you can download the latest version installer for your OS from the [Releases page](https://github.com/microsoft/git/releases).
+If you're working in a monorepo and want to take advantage of the performance boosts in `microsoft/git`, then you can download the latest version installer for your OS from the [Releases page](https://github.com/microsoft/git/releases).
 Alternatively, you can opt to install via the command line, using the below instructions for supported OSes: